nasa-gibs/mrf/doc/MUG.md

 # MRF Operations

-When a MRF is created, all three files are usually created on disk, in the same folder.
+When a MRF is created, all three files are usually created on disk in the same folder.
 One of the MRF format features is that the content can be read as soon as the files are created, even before any data is actually written.
 It is also possible to read from an MRF file while it is being written into.
 Regions of an MRF that have not been written to automatically return the NoData value if the NoData is defined, or zero otherwise.
 This is also true for the overviews, they can be read as soon as the MRF file is flagged as having overviews.

 ## Overview Generation

 An MRF can have either no overviews or all overviews, until all the raster fits into a single tile.
 There is no information in the MRF about individual overviews, so it is not possible to only have a selected few!
-If the overviews are not populated, they will return no-data or black.
+If the overviews are not populated with data, they will return no-data or black.

-The MRF driver contains code to generate internal overviews using bilinear interpolation, for overview scale of powers of 2.
-The GDAL overview generation code can also be used, in which case overviews at different scale factor (3, 4 …) can also be generated.
-Same rule applies; all levels have to exist until all raster fits in one tile.
-If the MRF isn't already marked as having overviews, the scale between overviews is the first value passed to gdaladdo utility.
-So the first overview to be generated and populated has to be the largest one.
-It is also mandatory to generate all necessary overviews in sequence, since they are generated from the previous one.
+The MRF driver contains code to generate internal overviews using averaging or nearest value interpolation, for overview scale of powers of 2.
+The GDAL overview generation code can also be used, in which case overviews with various resampling methods or at different scale factor (3, 4 …) can be generated.
+The same rule applies; all levels have to exist until all raster fits in one tile.
+If the MRF is not already marked as having overviews, the scale between overviews will be the first value passed to gdaladdo utility.
+The first overview to be generated and populated has to be the largest one.
+It is also mandatory to generate all necessary overviews in sequence, since they are generated recursively, from the previous one.
 Usually the list of levels passed to gdaladdo should be all the needed powers of the scale factor, like this:

-`gdaladdo Test.mrf 2 4 8 16 32 64 128`
+`gdaladdo -r avg Test.mrf 2 4 8 16 32 64 128`

 Or for powers of 3:

 `gdaladdo Test.mrf 3 9 27 81`

-For convenience, unnecessary levels (the big values) will generate a warning but not a fault.
+For convenience, unnecessary levels (the big values) generate a warning but not an error.
 It is not possible to change MRF overviews from one scale factor to another.
 It is however possible to generate the overviews multiple times.

 ## Overview sampling:

-The MRF driver contains its own resampling code, based on averaging.
+The MRF driver contains its own resampling code, which can use averaging or nearest neighbor algorithms.
 The internal code has less overhead than the GDAL averaging and is usually faster.
-Use `–r avg` as the sampling option to gdaladdo with 2 as a scale factor to select this algorithm.
-Only scale 2 works correctly with this option!
-The MRF built-in sampler pads to the right and bottom of the image when needed.
-The normal GDAL sampler stretches the input as needed by repeating rows and/or columns.
+It is also optimized for MRFs with large areas of NoData.
+Use `–r avg` or `-r nnb` as the sampling option to gdaladdo with 2 as a scale factor to use these.
+Only scale 2 works for the internal sampler!
+The MRF sampler pads to the right and bottom of the image when needed, keeping the scale factor an exact 2.
+Since the scale factor is always 2, the average algorithm can also be considered a bilinear interpolation.
+The GDAL sampler stretches the input when needed by repeating rows and/or columns.
 Both samplers do take the NoData into account.
-For the internal sampler, each band in averaged independently, band interpretation has no significance.
-GDAL resampling does take the band interpretation into account, if an alpha band exists and the opacity is zero for any pixel, GDAL will zero out all the other bands for that pixel.
-The internal sampler does not use a progress indicator.

-Note that GDAL up to version 1.11 uses an incorrect step when generating overviews.
+Note that GDAL up to version 1.11 used an incorrect step when generating overviews.
 This bug results in inefficient execution, larger than necessary file sizes and sometimes visible artifacts.
 This problem has been addressed and should not affect future versions of GDAL.
-Also, Use `–r average` to use the GDAL bilinear interpolation.
+Also, Use `–r average` to use the GDAL average interpolation and `-r near` to select the GDAL nearest neighbor one.
 The results differ slightly from the MRF internal sampler, due to the different padding.
-GDAL pads when necessary by duplicating pixel rows, in the middle of the image.
 The progress indicator is per generated level.

-Use `–r nearest` (or no –r option), to use GDAL NearNb sampling.
-The progress indicator will be per generated level.

 GDAL resampling takes into consideration both the noDataValue and the alpha band, setting to zero pixels where the alpha band is zero.
-To force gdal to ignore the alpha, set the create option PHOTOMETRIC=MULTISPECTRAL.
+To force gdal to ignore the alpha, set the MRF create option PHOTOMETRIC=MULTISPECTRAL.
 This will set the photometric interpretation of all bands to unknown.
-The MRF –avg method is not subject to this behavior, it will keep the the data values even if the alpha band is zero.
+The MRF avg or nnb method is not subject to this behavior, it will keep the the data values even if the alpha band is zero.

 In case of an MRF file with overviews, it is possible to open a single specific overview level.
 The overviews are identified by their numeral and not by the relative scale, with 0 being the largest overview.
 The syntax used for this is `<filename>:MRF:L<n>`